freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 1590.1

-Peach can perform all the actions as well, so add three more rows for hey.
+You guessed it.
+Peach can perform all the actions as well, so add three more rows for her.

 #### HINTS

-- Use the `INSERT INTO` and `VALUES` keywords
+- Add a row into `character_actions` for each action `Peach` can perform
+- View the data in the `characters` and `actions` table to find the correct id's for the information.
 - Here's an example: `INSERT INTO table_name(column_1, column_2) VALUES(value_1, value_2), (value_1, value_2);`
 - You previously used `INSERT INTO character_actions(character_id, action_id) VALUES(4, 1), (4, 2), (4, 3)`
 - Try `INSERT INTO character_actions(character_id, action_id) VALUES(3, 1), (3, 2), (3, 3);`